 The Art program introduces a variety of media which encourage self-expression through two and three dimensional experiences.
 Projects often integrate the current classroom studies.
 Artist and painting styles are included in the program for enjoyment and appreciation.
 Students in grades K-8 are scheduled for one Art period per week.

-Spanish is taught to students one day a week.
+Spanish is taught to students one day a week in grades 3-8.
 This introduction to the Spanish language and culture is to stimulate interest and appreciation for people of varying cultures and their foods and celebrations.

 The Reading program is organized to provide sequential, comprehensive, and flexible reading instruction that relates Reading to other subject areas.
 The major goal of reading instruction is to develop early independence in reading and a life-long interest in reading.
 The reading instruction respects the individual differences of each student through programs that include ability grouping, continuous progress, and remedial and enrichment reading.
 Reading evaluation and success are determined through appropriate testing.